Understanding Plant-based Nutrition Whole

 Understanding the difference between whole foods and processed foods

 Whole foods refer to foods that are in their natural, unprocessed state or have undergone minimal processing.
 They retain their original nutrients and fiber content while being free from additives and artificial ingredients.
 On the other hand, processed foods are foods that have undergone extensive processing, often resulting in the removal of beneficial nutrients and the addition of unhealthy additives.
+(National Center for Complementary and Integrative Health)

 Health risks of consuming processed foods